ulfur-einn/the-bouncer-bot/readme.md

     2. Set up the configGlobal.json file.
 (See below)
     3. Run `cabal build` in the project directory.

-### configGlobal.json
+### configGlobal.example

-The configGlobal.json file is used to store the Bot's Token, Application ID, and the IDs of the Discord Servers the Bot will be operating in.
+The configGlobal.example file is a json file used to store the Bot's Token, Application ID, and the IDs of the Discord Servers the Bot will be operating in.
 There should be a configGlobal.json file in the top level of the project directory if you are building from source, or in the same directory as the executable if you are using a release.

 The file should look like this: